-There's no shame in admitting all of the things you forgot about National Treasure.
-It's the type of movie designed to keep you entertained for a couple hours, only to gradually fade from memory until the next time it pops up on TNT.
-It isn't even the craziest Nicolas Cage movie, even though he plays a man named Benjamin Franklin Gates who has to steal the Declaration of Independence.
-If you pay closer attention on the next rewatch, you may realize National Treasure is much weirder than you remember.
+There's no shame in admitting all the things you forgot about National Treasure.
+But now that it's moved to Disney+, you can go back and rewatch one of Nic Cage’s greatest (and strangest) films over and over.
+It's the type of movie that's designed to keep you entertained for a couple of hours, only to gradually fade from memory until the next time it pops up on your recommended viewing lists.
+It isn't even the craziest Nicolas Cage movie, even though he plays a man named Benjamin Franklin Gates (for real) who has to steal the Declaration of Independence.
+If you pay closer attention the next time you're streaming, you may realize National Treasure is much weirder than you remember.

 It’s not hard to understand what drew Nic Cage to the role of an explorer who’s down on his luck and thrust into a world of international intrigue.
 This is the kind of role comparable to an appetizer for an average action star, but under the care of Cage, it becomes a four-course meal.
-If you haven’t watched National Treasure in a while, then prepare to follow a wooden lantern down memory lane.
+If you don't have Disney+ and haven’t watched National Treasure in a while, then sign up today and prepare to follow a wooden lantern down memory lane.

 The central plot of National Treasure follows a group of good treasure hunters attempting to steal the Declaration of Independence to keep it safe from evil treasure hunters.
 Before stealing the document, Benjamin Franklin Gates goes to every government law enforcement agency available to tell them about his evil ex-partner's plan, but no one believes him.

 That's right - it's post-September 11, 2001, and someone telling a government official about a potential federal building break-in garners zero response.
 The National Archive doesn't even beef up security.
 The government doesn't learn its lesson in the National Treasure-verse, as Gates is able to kidnap the President in the sequel.